qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 This is the **logical view** of our order processing subsystem.

-We can create three deployables from this single logical component, to accommodate for the different runtime characteristics.
+We can create three deployables from this single logical component, to accommodate the different runtime characteristics.
 This allows us to better balance the different architectural concerns, like coupling/cohesion and runtime performance, scaling.

 ![deployment view with databases and 3 order processing deployables](/attachments/blogposts/2020/orders-deployment-view.jpg)